RoanH/Picross/README.md

 ### Check
 - R to toggle showing the original solution (note that other solutions might also be valid)

-### Other
-- You can drag the game around with the mouse if you click and hold outside the grid (useful if numbers are offscreen)

 ## Downloads
 _Requires Java 8 or higher_